Happy Monday, friends!

 And if you don’t have one and not sure where to start, we created a step-by-step tutorial for you to create your site in under an hour.
 I’ve followed these steps to help several friends launch their websites, and it’s pretty simple.
 Just follow our guide –> How to Start a Website.

 Do you have a descriptive name and bio in your Instagram profile?
 Remember, this is used for search!

 I recently did a presentation for a group of realtors.
-While prepping for the conference and researching some of the attendees, I was blown away by how the majority of them didn’t have “MN Real Estate” or “MN Realtor” listed anywhere on their profile.
+While prepping for the conference and researching some of the attendees, I was blown away by how most of them didn’t have “MN Real Estate” or “MN Realtor” listed anywhere on their profile.
 Sure, they had real estate.
 But nothing location-specific.
 And do you know how saturated real estate is?
 There’s a lot out there, and even more nationwide.

-So whatever service, location, or product you want to ensure you’re being found for, make sure it’s listed within your name, description and/or bio.
+So whatever service, location, or product you want to ensure you’re being found for, make sure it’s listed within your name, description, and/or bio.

 Write with Purpose and Give Value

 Another point I can’t stress enough, write with purpose, and give value.
 Look at your last three Instagram posts and read out loud what you wrote.
-Did it give any sort of value to anyone’s lives?
+Did it give any value to anyone’s lives?
 Did you direct them to your site?
 Give them a tip or trick?
 Educate or inspire?

 Social media can be time-consuming.
 So why waste your time on something that does absolutely nothing to increase value to someone’s life, drive traffic, and/or drive sales?